 Request a Quote

-At its initial establishment as a national park in 1952, it was named Kazinga National Park.
+At its (Queen Elizabeth National Park) initial establishment as a national park in 1952, it was named Kazinga National Park.
 It was renamed Queen Elizabeth National Park two years later in commemoration of the Queen of England’s visit to Uganda in 1954.
 It is Uganda’s second largest national park after Murchison Falls National Park.
 Queen Elizabeth National Park occupies 1,978SqKm of land and water in the Western region of Uganda spanning the districts of Kasese, Kamwenge, Rubirizi and Rukungiri.
 Averagely, it lies at 950m above sea level with its crater areas rising at a slightly higher altitude.
-Queen Elizabeth National Park is understandably Uganda’s most popular park and certainly one of its most scenic.
+Queen Elizabeth National Park is undoubtedly Uganda’s most popular park and certainly one of its most scenic.
 It is one place that offsets the magic with its breath taking scenery formed by the crater lakes, Kazinga water channel, the forests, extensive savanna plains, the Rwenzori Mountains in the backdrop and the endless Ishasha plains whose fig trees host prides of Tree climbing lions.
 It is truly unrivalled and has so much to offer to visitors!

 Wildlife in Queen Elizabeth National Park, Uganda